 The cost is 30 kuna per person each way, or 40 kuna for a same day round trip (if, for example, you have a long layover).
 Tickets can be purchased on the bus in cash.

-The bus picks up/drops off outside International Arrivals at the airport.
+The bus picks up and drops off outside Arrivals at the airport.
 The bus will then make short stops if requested on its way to the main bus station in Zagreb.
-The final desintation is Autobusni Kolodvor in central Zagreb, which is only a 10 minute walk from the main train station.
+The final destination is Autobusni Kolodvor in central Zagreb, which is only a 10-minute walk from the main train station.
 From the bus station, you can then pick up local buses and trams.

-To get the latest timetable for the Croatia Airlines airport bus to/from Zagreb airport, visit the Pleso Prijevoz web site.
+To get the latest timetable for the Croatia Airlines airport bus to and from Zagreb airport, visit the Pleso Prijevoz web site.

 Airport Bus Map